COST GUIDES

 Whichever approach you choose, it's essential not to cover the ventilation grills as they are critical in preventing damp from damaging timber flooring.

-The total floor insulation cost will have two elements - the cost of materials and the cost of installation.
-But as a general guide, t he average cost for suspended floor insulation is £105 per m2.
+As a general guide, the average cost for suspended floor insulation is £105 per m².

 Suspended floor insulation materials

-When it comes to the insulation material you use for your suspended flooring insulation, here's some of the most commonly used materials with some pros, cons and costs:
+When it comes to the insulation material you use for your suspended flooring insulation, here are some of the most commonly used materials with some pros, cons and costs:

 Blanket insulation